IDV10461

 Wind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.

-Winds: East to southeasterly below 10 knots.
+Winds: South to southeasterly 10 to 15 knots.
 Seas: Below 1 metre.
-Weather: Clear.
+Weather: Cloudy.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine